My work pictured by AI – Sarah Saneei

 In the style of Pablo Picasso. ©With Midjourney – AI & NCCR Evolving Language.

-In the style of surrealism. ©With Midjourney – AI & NCCR Evolving Language.
+In the style of Surrealism. ©With Midjourney – AI & NCCR Evolving Language.

-My work pictured by AI – Paola Merlo
+My work pictured by AI – Diana Mazzarella

-In the style of Pixar animations. ©With Midjourney – AI & NCCR Evolving Language.
+In the style of William Blake. ©With Midjourney – AI & NCCR Evolving Language.